liamw1/oxibooru/doc/API.md

 - **Errors**

-    - the comment does not exist
+    - comment does not exist
+    - score is invalid
     - privileges are too low

 - **Description**

-    Retrieves information about an existing comment.
+    Updates score of authenticated user for given comment.
+Valid scores are -1, 0 and 1.

 ## Deleting comment
 - **Request**